DevMountain/PokeDexResult/README.md

 ## UI
 * Students need to understand that UI updates can only be made from the main thread.
 * Help them understand how to switch on `Result`.

+## Programmatic Branch

+- This branch pretty much does everything that the normal finished branch does, with the exception of being built with programmatic views
+- There is another file added with instruction on how to instruct students on deleting the storyboard and adding a new assigning a new window + scene to enter the app.